Jzukas125/Obsidian-Notes/CyberSecruity/TryHackMe/SOC Level 1/Zeek.md

 - Overall Info - The aim is to review the overall connections, shared files, loaded scripts and indicators at once.
 This is the first step of investigations
 - Protocol Based - Once overall traffic is reviewed and suspicious indicators are found or you want to conduct a more in-depth investigations, you focus on specific protocol.
 - Detection - Use the prebuild or custom scripts and signature outcomes to support your findings by having additional indicators or linked actions
 - Observations - the summary of the hosts, services, software, and unexpected activity statistics will help you discover possible missing points and conclude the investigation<br>
 Remember, we mention the procs and cons of the Zeek logs at the start of the task.
 Now let's demonstrate the log viewing and identify the differences between them.
-Recall 1: Zeek logs are
+- Recall 1: Zeek logs are well structured and tab-separated ASCII files, so reading and processing them is easy but requires effort
+- Recall 2: Investigating the generated logs will require command-line tools and additional tools<br> In addition to Linux command-line tools, one auxiliary program called zeek-cut reduces the effort of extracting specific columns from log files.
+Each log files provides "filed names" in the